Philoxenus Anicetus

 Silver coin of Philoxenus in the Attic standard.
 The obverse shows the king wearing a Boeotian helmet, diadem, and aegis, while holding a spear in hand.
 The reverse shows the king riding a horse, and Greek legend: ΒΑΣΙΛΕΩΣ ΑΝΙΚΗΤΟΥ ΦΙΛΟΞΕΝΟΥ, Basileōs Anikētou Philoxenou, "Of the Invincible King Philoxenus".

 Philoxenus Anicetus (Greek: Φιλόξενος ὁ Ἀνίκητος, Philόxenos ho Aníkētos, meaning "Philoxenus the Invincible") was an Indo-Greek king who ruled in the region spanning the Paropamisade to Punjab.
 Philoxenus seems to have been quite an important king who might briefly have ruled most of the Indo-Greek territory.
 Bopearachchi dates Philoxenus to c.
-100–95 BCE and R. C. Senior to c.
-125–110 BCE.
+100–95 BC and R. C. Senior to c.
+125–110 BC.

 Historians have not yet connected Philoxenus with any dynasty, but he could have been the father of the princess Kalliope, who was married to the king Hermaeus.

 Coins of Philoxenos

 Philoxenus struck several series of bilingual Indian silver coins, with a reverse of a mounted king, a type previously used as obverse by Antimachus II about sixty years earlier and as reverse on rare types of Nicias.
 Whether the horseman was a dynastic emblem or a portrait of the king as a cavalryman is unclear.
 Several Saka kings used similar horsemen on their coinage.

 Philoxenus means "lover of foreigners" or "hospitable" in Greek, and considering that his drachms were square, a feature that was rare among Indo-Greeks but standard for Sakas, this shows that Philoxenus had good connection and relations with the nomads that had conquered Bactria.

 Philoxenus also minted some Attic-type tetradrachms (with Greek legend only), meant for circulation in Bactria.
 These coins show the king either bareheaded and wearing a diadem, or wearing crested helmets on the obverse.
 The reverse shows most likely the king himself in Hellenistic military uniform and riding a horse.
 This design also shows the king making a blessing gesture with his right hand.

 Philoxenus also struck bronzes with female deity/bull, or Helios/Nike.